 The first-ever edition of the Alcoholics Anonymous guiding manual Alcoholics Anonymous was written by Wilson in 1939.
 The original “Big Book” outlines the program’s 12 principles and the 12 steps for achieving sobriety.

 Today, 12 step programs are all over the world and have branched out to include many other types of addiction like Narcotics Anonymous (NA), Gamblers Anonymous (GA), Marijuana Anonymous (MA), Sexaholics Anonymous (SA), and many more.

 While there are many different types of 12 step programs, they all got their start with Alcoholics Anonymous.
 Most of them closely follow the original traditions and guidelines of the first 12 steps.
 The very first Alcoholics Anonymous was designed to help fight alcoholism through social connectivity and spirituality.

 As you go through the 12 steps, you’ll see how they were created as a way to spur self-examination, release self-control, and accept responsibility.
-The first few steps focus on preparing an individual to turn over their control to the “higher power”, allowing them to relinquish the concept of “self control” with alcoholism.
-This leads to an admittance of one’s wrongs, which invites one to become accountable as they fight addiction.
+The first few steps focus on preparing an individual to turn over their control to the “higher power“, allowing them to relinquish the concept of “self-control” with alcoholism.
+This leads to the admittance of one’s wrongs, which invites one to become accountable as they fight addiction.

 The next steps help one to identify their own moral shortcomings and encourage them to make amends.
 These steps encourage individuals to use meditation and prayer to connect with their “higher power” and discover their purpose in life.

 The 12th and final step focuses on learning how to help others overcome alcoholism.
-This is usually the point in which experienced members become sponsors as they help newer members through recovery.
+This is usually the point at which experienced members become sponsors as they help newer members through recovery.

 AA, Meetings, and Sobriety